polycrate/polycrate/docs/2_reference.md

 ### Inheritance

-Blocks can be inherited `from` other blocks which merges configuration of the parent block into its child and changes the workdir to the parent block's workdir whenever an [action](#actions) runs.
+Blocks can be inherited `from` other blocks which merges configuration of the parent block (typically a block you installed or created inside the blocks directory) into its child and changes the workdir to the parent block's workdir whenever an [action](#actions) runs.
 Such blocks that are based on other blocks are called [dynamic blocks](#dynamic-blocks).

 !!! note
     When merging a parent block's config into a child block, existing config in the child block will not be overriden.
 The most common scenario where this is relevant is when you define defaults inside a `block.poly` file and overwrite them in your `workspace.poly` file.